KevinB04/day-planner/README.md

 ## Credits

-Corey Yates for her constant guidance.
+Thank you to Corey Yates for her constant guidance.

 ## License